 Vegetable Compound - "A popular medicine in use for over fifty years."

 Herb Medicine - "Formerly called Lydia E. Pinkham's Blood medicine.
 A Spring tonic for run down condition."

-Pills for Constipation - "An improved, coated laxative pill equally good for men and women here and cirls.
-Keen them in and women, boys and girls.
+Pills for Constipation - "An improved, coated laxative pill equally good for men and women, boys and girls.
 Keep them in your medicine chest."